tulir/fifteen/docs/IMPLEMENTATION.md

 distance heuristic when solving 4x4 puzzles, or maybe even generalize it to work on other sizes.

+The manhattan distance heuristic could have been made more efficient by only calculating differences instead of recalculating completely on each step.
+I realized that potential optimization too late and didn't have time to make a working implementation.

 Memory usage could have probably been reduced by using smaller types (e.g. uint8 instead of int), but these gains might not have been that great.